joe-singh/joe-singh.github.io/straits.md

 --->
 # Ars Geopolitica - A Geopolitics Diary

 Welcome to <em>Ars Geopolitica</em>, a small corner of the internet where I stash my thoughts on what's happening in the world.
-It may sound cliché, but we do live in very interesting times.
 The post Cold War liberal world order is appearing to crack at the seams as longterm geopolitical trends, such as the backlash against globalisation and rise of China, come to maturity.
 The folks over at Eurasia Group have come up with a great expression for this -- [The Geopolitical Recession](https://www.eurasiagroup.net/issues/top-risks-2017).